agilebits/onepassword-utilities/ewallet_to_1p4/README.md

-# Importing LastPass Data into 1Password
+# Importing eWallet Data into 1Password

-The script lastpass_to_1p4.pl will convert a LastPass CSV text file export into a 1PIF format that can be imported into 1Password 4 for Mac or Windows.
+The script ewallet_to_1p4.pl will convert an eWallet 7.x text file export into either a 1PIF or CSV format that can be imported into 1Password 4.
+By default, the script will create a .1pif file, as the .1pif format has superior importing capabilities.

 ## Requirements